 Stuart Haygarth collects objects and tells their stories with the help of photography.
 When commissioned for a project, Stuart walked along a beach and simply collected the things he saw which later turned into a grandiose project.
 The man-made objects really whisper to us all how much waste we produce as a result of overconsumption.

 We hope these projects spark ideas and inspire you to create.
 Do you have other projects you have in mind that will go with this collection?
-Share your thoughts in the comments section below and we’ll be sure to include them.
+Share your thoughts in the comments section below and we’ll be sure to include them and don’t forget to see even more creative photography projects from earlier this year.

 Subscribe to our blog